-Most Turner properties lie within the spring and fall migration route of the monarch butterfly and can reasonably be expected to support monarch populations through milkweed/wildflower restoration and conservation.
-The Z Bar Ranch and the Avalon Plantation are particularly important to monarch butterfly conservation because those two properties lie at the northern end of the region where the first generation of monarchs migrating north from Mexico lay eggs setting the foundation for the 2nd and 3rd generations to continue the species long migration north.
+Most Turner properties lie within the spring and fall migration routes of the monarch butterfly and can reasonably be expected to support monarch populations with restoration and conservation of milkweeds and other wildflowers.
+The Z Bar and Avalon are particularly well suited to monarch butterfly conservation because both properties support prescribed fire which results in diverse wildflower communities.
+Both are also located where the first generation of monarchs migrating north from Mexico lay eggs, setting the foundation for the species’ multi-generational transnational migration.

-In response to the unprecedented loss of such an iconic, transnational insect the TESF has teamed up with federal, state and non-profit partners, secured funding, and began multiple monarch butterfly habitat conservation and recovery projects on Turner properties.
-Central to this effort will be restoring extirpated milkweed species and wildflowers to Turner properties and adapting land management practices to benefit these early successional plants.
-These plantings and land management practices will benefit other wildlife species including other native pollinators and as the project matures we will include rare and endangered milkweed species (e.g., A. meadii).
+In response to the unprecedented decline of such an iconic insect, TESF teamed up with federal, state and non-profit partners to initiate multiple monarch butterfly habitat conservation and recovery projects on Turner properties.
+Central to this effort will be restoring preferred monarch host plants on Turner properties, and adapting management practices to benefit these early successional, disturbance-loving plants.